CHTC/chtc-website-source/_uw-research-computing/hpc-el8-to-el9.md

 > If you have not used Spack before, you can skip this section and go directly to the [Set Up Spack on HPC](hpc-spack-setup.html) guide.

-Here is the general process for setting up your software on the upgraded EL9 system:
+Here is the general process for setting up your software on the upgraded EL9 system; detailed instructions are provided after the general process:

 1. Identify the environments you currently have and which you want to reproduce on the upgraded system.